-Immunodeficiency disorders usually result from use of a drug or from a long-lasting serious disorder (such as cancer) but occasionally are inherited.
+Immunodeficiency disorders usually result from use of a medication or from a long-lasting serious disorder (such as cancer) but occasionally are inherited.

 People usually have frequent, unusual, or unusually severe or prolonged infections and may develop an autoimmune disorder or cancer.

 Doctors suspect immunodeficiency based on symptoms and do blood tests to identify the particular disorder.